Steps to Transfer Email using IMAP

 First steps in the mail transfer process

-Your first step in the process is to create the email accounts on your new server that currently exist on your old server.
+Your first step in the process is to create the email accounts on your new server that currently exists on your old server.

 - Go to your old host and get a list of all of the email accounts that you want to transfer.